TheJRapp/Natron/Documentation/source/guide/getstarted-about-mainconcepts.rst

 Sometimes procedural images can be generated from scratch in Natron.
 This is the only case when a node has no input.

 We mix together both images with a merge node (blue).
-The mixer nodes can have several inputs
+The mixer nodes can have several inputs.

 To see the result in the viewer we connect the Viewer node to the output of the Merge.